gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 }
 ```

-In all of these cases, the threat model and security guarantees are the same as the `DataSet.ReadXml` and `DataTable.ReadXml` section mentioned earlier.
-Refer to that section for full details.
+In all of these cases, the threat model and security guarantees are the same as the [DataSet.ReadXml and DataTable.ReadXml section](#dsrdtr).

-## Deserializing a `DataSet` or `DataTable` via `XmlSerializer`
+## Deserializing a DataSet or DataTable via XmlSerializer

-Developers can use `XmlSerializer` to deserialize `DataSet` and `DataTable` instances, as shown below.
+Developers can use `XmlSerializer` to deserialize `DataSet` and `DataTable` instances, as shown in the following code:

 ```cs
 using System.Data;